raul23/web-vuln-examples/Reflected_XSS/example2/README.md

 1. **Start a PHP Server**

    Use PHP to start a simple web server.
-Open a terminal and navigate to the directory containing `hello.html`, then run:
+Open a terminal and navigate to the directory containing `hello.php`, then run:

    ```sh
    php -S localhost:8000